First Steps to Becoming a Dance/Movement Therapist

 - Antioch University in Keene, NH

-By attending one of these schools, graduates will take coursework and complete field placements and internships that will render them eligible for the Registered Dance/Movement Therapist (R-DMT) credential upon graduation.
+By attending one of these schools, graduates will take coursework and complete field placements and internships rendering them eligible for the Registered Dance/Movement Therapist (R-DMT) credential upon graduation.
 Most programs take two to three years to complete with full-time attendance.
 To find out more about each school, their focus, requirements, prerequisites, and the application process, contact each school directly.

-If attending an ADTA approved graduate school is not possible, there are other solutions.
-A second option is education through the Alternate Route.
-This option requires you to pursue and earn a Master’s degree in a related field and take additional, approved dance/movement therapy coursework.
-Alternate route programs include general coursework, field placement, internship, and dance experience.
+A second option towards obtaining a dance/movement therapy education is through Alternate Route.
+This requires you to earn a master’s degree – preferably in a related field and take additional, approved dance/movement therapy coursework.
+Alternate route training includes psychology coursework, field placement, internship, and dance experience.

-This option is more flexible than attending a school and engaging in their programmatic structure, as you can plan and schedule your dance/movement therapy courses at your own pace.
-Due to the flexible nature, the length of time it takes to complete the alternate route option varies from student to student.
-After graduating from a Master’s program and completing the approved, additional dance/movement therapy coursework, you will be eligible to apply for credentials through the ADTA.
+This option affords more flexibility than the programmatic structure of a DMT graduate program, as you can complete your dance/movement therapy courses at your own pace based on the course scheduling throughout the year.
+Due to the flexible nature, the length of time it takes to complete alternate route training varies from student to student.
+After graduating from a master’s program and completing the required alternate route coursework, field placement and internship, you will be eligible to apply for credentials through the DMTCB.

-There is a wealth of information regarding educational requirements, approved programs, and alternate route options on the ADTA website.
+There is a wealth of information regarding educational standards, master’s programs, and alternate route training on the ADTA website.

 Learn more about dance/movement therapy: